mahima-shetty-ai-ml/BusTransportDBMS/README.md

   - Adding Name Of the passengers, Place to Pickup, Place Destination, Scheduled Time & Date
 * Viewing Passengers, Buses, Driver and Assistant Details
   - Name Of the passengers, Place to Pickup, Place Destination, Scheduled Time & Date
+* Deleting Passengers
+  - Delete by the Name Of the passengers or the Booking ID
+* Searching Passengers, Buses, Driver and Assistant Details
+  - Search by Booking ID, Name of the passenger, Source Date, Destination Date
+  - Search the Bus Details by Bus No. and Bus